 TestDaF preparatory course

 Familiarization with the individual test sections (reading comprehension, listening comprehension, written expression, oral expression)

 Technical language preparation in the STEM subjects (online)

 The Studienbrücke partner universities offer successful programme participants a wide range of courses in the STEM subjects and economics, making a certain number of places available for them each year.
 The comprehensive support provided by the university’s to the new students gives graduates of the Studienbrücke programme the best possible start to studying and life in Germany.
-The partner universities are situated in the federal states of North Rhine-Westphalia and Brandenburg.
+The partner universities are situated in the federal states of North Rhine-Westphalia, Brandenburg and Thuringia.

 Each university offers particular study programs in the STEM subjects and/or economics for the Studienbrücke program.
 You can find them listed on the pages of the universities under "partner universities".

 Following preparatory language courses and the TestDaF preparatory course, the TestDaF is taken within the framework of the Studienbrücke programme.